 - Empower, not overwhelm you.

-- Inspire you to begin this year.
+- Inspire you to can continually throughout the year.

 January – Dried Beans

-Beans are a protein-rich addition to any meal.
-They will require a pressure canner to safely preserve.
-Grow a Good Life can teach you how to can dried beans here.
+- Grow a Good Life can teach you how to can dried beans here.

 - Our favorite thing to do with canned beans is to make a quick refried bean recipe like this one from Attainable Sustainable.